Parent Education Series

 Sage Ridge School is a community that seeks to support families as a whole through our Parents Association, community social events, and our PA-sponsored Parent Education Series.

-Our next events will be exploring the work of Dr. Michael Thompson.
+Our next events will be exploring the work of Dr. Martin Seligman.

 From the publisher:

 Best Friends, Worst Enemies brings to life the drama of childhood relationships, guiding parents to a deeper understanding of the motives and meanings of social behavior.
 Here you will find penetrating discussions of the difference between friendship and popularity, how boys and girls deal in unique ways with intimacy and commitment, whether all kids need a best friend, why cliques form and what you can do about them.